Today I want to tell you a story. This is a story of an incredible mother. So grab a cup of coffee and get ready to meet this amazing woman.

 I can speak to the perspective of that daughter because I am that daughter.
 This is the story of my mother.
 I have an amazing bond with my mom and I was never breastfed.
 I am not at all ungrateful that my mom decided to let go of the stress and let me have formula.
 Instead of dreading every feeding she got to enjoy them.
 (Well, I am sure she didn’t always enjoy me waking up at 4am, but that is beside the point).
 My mom’s decision to formula feed was a good thing for her.

-I will give you all a moment to gasp.
+I will give you all a moment.
 Yes, that is what I said.
 It was a good thing.

-Before you scroll down to the comments section and start typing out your “breast is best” paragraph, just wait a minute.
 If you have read my other posts, you will know that I am on the front lines of the breastfeeding geeks.
-I love the creation of breastfeeding with just about every ounce of my being.
-I strongly believe that women should have the opportunity to educate themselves with the amazing benefits of breastfeeding prenatally and make an educated decision.
-I also strongly believe that every woman should have easy access to sound and reputable breastfeeding support throughout their experience with breastfeeding.
-It is my opinion after studying it that there is no other answer than it points to an amazing God.
+I love breastfeeding with just about every ounce of my being.
+I strongly believe that women should have the opportunity to educate themselves with the amazing benefits of breastfeeding prenatally and make an informed decision.
+I also believe that every woman should have easy access to sound and reputable breastfeeding support throughout their experience with breastfeeding.
+I agree with the evidence that says breastfeeding is far superior to formula.
 Etc. Etc. Etc. I won’t go into all of that now… you can check out other posts for that.
 And there you will see more of my heart.
 But what I will say now is what I have recently become just about as equally passionate about.

 Being a mom is hard.
 Today, we live in a much different culture than when my mom started out having kids.
 These days, moms tend to feel the guilt when they either choose to or their hand is forced into formula feeding (the opposite of what my mom felt for being “earthy crunchy”).
 And this is just as bad as that doctor who told my mom she wasn’t cut out for breastfeeding.
 Making decisions that you feel are going to impact your child for their entire life is beyond difficult.
 But being guilted for the decisions you made (or were forced to make) is simply not okay.